BEST Sweet and Sour Sauce

 Not at all!
 You can make this without food coloring.
 One of the advantage of making homemade anything is that you don’t have to include the junk ingredients that the store-bought stuff often uses.
 The red food coloring is purely for aesthetics and tastes exactly the same without it.
 If you prefer the red color but don’t want to use chemicals in your food there are natural food coloring options and I provide a link to one option in the recipe card below.

-BEST Sweet and Sour Sauce Recipe
+Sweet and Sour Sauce Recipe

 Let’s get started!

-Get your five ingredients ready to go because making this sauce goes fast.
+Get your ingredients ready to go because making this sauce goes fast.
 Measure out your pineapple juice, vinegar, brown sugar, soy sauce and ketchup.
 Prepare the cornstarch slurry and set it aside.

 Add all of the ingredients except for the cornstarch slurry in a small saucepan and bring to a boil.